Your Guide to Vegan Grilling

 While you can grill vegetables on their own, there are plenty of ways to dress them up for salads, sandwiches, kabobs, pasta dishes and more.
 Give these recipes a try:

-Don't just stop at grilling vegetables.
+Don’t just stop at grilling vegetables.
 Besides, everyone wants to eat something satiating at a cookout.
-Fortunately, there’s no shortage of quality vegan alternatives to grill, from grilled tofu, tempeh, mushrooms, veggie dogs, veggie sausage to veggie burgers.
+Fortunately, there’s no shortage of quality vegan alternatives to grill, including grilled tofu, tempeh, mushrooms, veggie dogs, veggie sausages and veggie burgers.

-Choose firm or extra firm tofu when grilling, and press it to remove excess moisture opens in a new tab.
+Choose firm or extra-firm tofu when grilling and press it to remove excess moisture opens in a new tab.
 Then, marinate the tofu in the fridge overnight.
 Forgot?
 Even 30 minutes will get the job done.
-Then brush lightly with canola oil to help prevent sticking.
+Brush lightly with oil to help prevent sticking.
 A nonstick grate can also help.
 Grill over a preheated grill (not too hot!) for 5 to 7 minutes per side.
 Place the tofu directly over moderately hot coals or use the indirect heat method.
 Rotate or move it to a cooler part of the grill during cooking as necessary to ensure that the outside isn’t cooking too fast.
-Need a basic recipe?
-Try this Grilled Teriyaki Tofu.

-Tempeh’s firm texture makes it a great choice for grilling.
-If you find it a little bitter, steam it first for about 10 minutes.
+Tempeh and seitan both have firm textures that make them a great choice for grilling.
+If you find either a little bitter, steam them first for about 10 minutes.
 Also, consider mixing up a marinade like the one in this Spicy Grilled Tempeh dish.
-After marinating for a few hours, grill the tempeh until browned on each side.
+After marinating for a few hours, grill the tempeh and seitan until browned on each side.
 Serve in tacos, grain bowls or alongside grilled veggies.
+Don’t have time for marinade?
+Try this recipe for Chimichurri Seitan Skewers.
+Though chimichurri is most commonly used on meats, it is also an excellent match for seitan.

 Last but not least, vegan burger, sausage and hot dog alternatives opens in a new tab grill up fairly quickly over indirect heat.
-Follow instructions on the packaging — ingredients and cooking times may vary.
+For best results, trust the instructions on the packaging — cooking times may vary.

 Explore More